What training reveals about neural network complexity: NN complexity far from the training data

 the binary matrix whose columns are the neural activations of all points sampled within $T$, the vector containing the normalized bias updates, and the distance to integrality if a sigmoid is used in the last layer.
 Select a point $\bx \in \Rbb^n$ that is not in the training set.
 For all $t \in T$, the Lipschitz constant of $f^{(t)}$ in $\cR_{\bx}$ is bounded by the following Basis Pursuit problem:

 where $\odot$ is the Hadamard product, $\xi = \frac{0.25}{\mu_T (1 - \mu_T)}$ if a sigmoid is used and $\xi = 1$, otherwise. \end{theorem} To grasp an intuition of the bound, suppose that we are in a regression setting ($\xi =1$) and that the interval $T$ is large enough so that we have seen all training points.
-As a special case of Theorem~\ref{theorem:between_training_regions} we can select $\bk$ to a be a binary vector of length $k=\|\bk\|_1$ and deduce the following:
+Theorem~\ref{theorem:between_training_regions} then implies:

-By itself, {Theorem~\ref{theorem:between_training_regions} does not suffice to ensure that the function is globally Lipschitz (and thus to derive generalization guarantees)}.
-A sufficient condition for the theorem to yield a global bound is that $\bS_T$ is full rank, but this can occur only when $N \geq \prod_{l=1}^{d-1} n_l$.
-Section~\ref{subsec:generalization} will provide a much milder condition for networks trained with Dropout.
+By itself, {Theorem~\ref{theorem:between_training_regions} does not suffice to ensure that the function is globally Lipschitz} because the theorem does not have predictive power for points $\bx$ whose activation $\bs_t(\bx)$ cannot be written as a linear combination $\bS_T \ba$ of activations of the training points.
+A sufficient condition for the theorem to yield a global bound is that $\bS_T$ is full rank, but the latter can only occur for $N \geq n_d \cdots n_1$, a quantity that grows exponentially with the depth of the network.
+Section~\ref{subsec:generalization} will provide a significantly milder condition for networks trained with Dropout.